RollingVersions/RollingVersions/packages/server/src/server/db-update-jobs/README.md

 - Get head commit for default branch
 - Run "Update commits from tail"
 - List all tags
-  - Run "Update Commits From Head" for each tag, but do not populate `package_info_records`
+  - Run "Update Commits From Head" for each tag, but do not populate `package_manifest_records`
   - upsert into `git_tags`

 ## On Branch/Tag Push